svetlio/passwdgen/README.md

 # PasswdGen

-Password generator.
+SPA Password generator.
 Create a random string from sets of characters in particular length.
 Copy to clipboard.
 No storage.
 No cookies.

 -----